Possible (charity): Solar Schools

 Solar Schools is a community crowdfunding programme that helps schools raise money for solar panels.

 Participating schools are given training, resources and personal support to run their own local crowdfunding campaign, with most aiming to raise around £10,000.

-Each school has its own webpage where supporters can sponsor squares of a virtual solar roof, and customise these with their name, a photo, and a message of support.
-Schools also run offline fundraising events, and upload the proceeds to their webpage.

 The project is open to primary, secondary and middle schools, and sixth form colleges.
 There is no charge to take part.

 Following a successful pilot phase in the 2011–12 academic year, the project launched nationally in September 2012.
 Altogether, 27 schools participated in 2012–13, 17 participated in 2013–14, and 15 in 2014–15.
 Another 14 schools are due to start in September 2015.

 The project helps schools reduce their carbon footprint and earn income from the electricity they generate.
 But it also aims to strengthen the local community, provide pupils with opportunities to learn about climate change, and build public support for renewable energy by helping communities to benefit from it directly.